web2solutions/Jumentix-Vue-UI/README.md

 "Runtime" generated VUE User Interfaces by leveraging extended Swagger OpenAPI specification as declarative metadata.

-## The scenario

-**To create backend and it frontend for "Enterprise offline first web applications".**

-On the backend it is common to use a declarative standard to "generate" code and documentation for REST APIs.

-A well known declarative standard is the [OpenAPI](https://swagger.io/specification/) specification, used on [Swagger](https://swagger.io/).

-Swagger is a set of tools for API development, documentation, testing and more.

->> The OpenAPI Specification, formerly known as the Swagger Specification, is the world’s standard for defining RESTful interfaces.
-The OAS enables developers to design a technology-agnostic API interface that forms the basis of their API development and consumption.

-## The problems
+## Problems

-Rather than the back end, where you have a set of tools to automate code and documentation development, the Frontend development still being a intensive manual and long task, due several reasons:
+Rather than the back end, where you have a set of tools to automate code and documentation development, the Frontend development still being an intensive manual and long task, due several reasons:

 - Data "payloads"